Board of directors

 David Dolby has been a member of the Dolby board of directors since 2011.
 Prior to joining the board, David served as Manager, Strategic Partnerships, at Dolby.
 In this role, David was responsible for managing Dolby strategic partnerships and technology standards for internet media encoding, delivery, and playback.
 He also represented Dolby in technical and business working groups at a variety of international standards groups, including Universal Serial Bus, Digital Living Network Alliance, Digital Entertainment Content Ecosystem, and Blu-ray Disc Association.

 David's experience includes roles at Kaleidescape, Inc., a company focused on high-performance music and movie server systems, and NetVMG, which developed route control software (and was acquired by Internap, a provider of IT infrastructure services).
-At Perseus Group (now GCA Savvian), David was an investment banking analyst focused on technology.
+At Perseus Group (subsequently known as GCA Savvian Corporation and then GCA Corporation until its acquisition by Houlihan Lokey), David was an investment banking analyst focused on technology.
 He also worked for engineering firms Bechtel and Poe & Associates.
 David has undertaken his own ventures as well, including owning and operating a private aircraft-leasing business, and currently holds investments in several private companies.

 David received a BSE degree in civil engineering from Duke University and an MBA degree from Stanford University.